 Identified Flying Objects – Ezekiel 1

-After seeing his remarkable vision of the four esteemed cherubim who serve the Lord around His throne, Ezekiel was then shown four giant wheels, each covered with many eyes.
-These wheels were able to move about in any direction because of their construction as perpendicular wheels within wheels.
-They were also able to leave or return to the ground as the Spirit willed, each accompanied by one of the cherubim.
-It is beyond the scope of my imagination to picture how God might be able construct functional perpendicular “wheels within wheels”, but He did it.
+Ezekiel’s remarkable vision included four esteemed cherubim, who serve the Lord and help transport His throne alongside four giant sets of perpendicular wheels within wheels, each covered with a multitude of eyes.
+These remarkable wheels were able to move about in any direction without turning because of their construction.
+They were also able to leave or return to the ground, as God’s Spirit willed, guided by each of the cherubim, as the Spirit directed.
+It is beyond the capability of my mind to picture how God might be able construct functional, perpendicular “wheels within wheels”, but He did it.

-Some have interpreted these wheels to be the foundation of God’s divine chariot, a mobile throne, as the Lord is later described in the vision as riding on a crystal platform above the wheels.
+Many have interpreted these wheels to be the foundation of God’s divine chariot, a mobile throne, described in Ezekiel’s vision as being encased in His glory, with a form of human appearance riding upon it, with the throne set upon a beautiful crystal platform supported by the wheels, each containing the spirits of their guiding cherubim.

 Ezekiel continues to describe his vision: